Select Page

 So go within, and ask yourself, what advice do you wish you had gotten when you were their age?

-Before you talk to your teen about their futures, figure out what your fears are so you can mentally be clear before starting the conversation.
+Before you talk to your teen about their futures, figure out what your fears are so you can mentally clear your headspace before starting the conversation.
 Ask yourself how many of these fears stem from the mistakes you made about your education or career – or even the misinformation you received from people who probably had good intentions, but no idea what they were talking about.

 We cannot be afraid for our kids to have failures and setbacks.
 They are inevitable and can actually be a stepping stone to growth and resilience.